KristinaEngland/inclusive-by-design/how/use-bold-when-emphasizing-content.md

-# Be Bold When Emphasizing Content
+# Use Bold When Emphasizing Content

 - Use bold to emphasize content.
 You can also use a color to emphasize the content but should always use bold at the same time as not everyone perceives colors in the same or can perceive colors at all.
 - Avoid the use of italics as it's harder for people with dyslexia to read as well as harder for everyone in general to read.